Federal Policies, Programs, and Technical Assistance

 U.S. Department of Defense (DoD), Office of Family Policy, Children and Youth

 Technical assistance resources from the Administration for Children and Families (ACF) for state child care administrators, Head Start grantees, and the early care and education field as a whole are available on a range of topics.
 Resources are organized by the Child Care Technical Assistance Network on the following topics: Early Childhood Program Design and Management; Equal Access to Child Care; Family Engagement and Consumer Education; Leadership and Coordination; Professional Development; Program Integrity and Accountability; Promoting Children's Development; Protecting Children's Health and Safety; Quality Improvement; and Stable Financial Assistance to Families.
-Resources are organized in the Early Childhood Learning and Knowledge Center (ECLKC) by the following topics: Early Childhood Development, Teaching, and Learning; Early Childhood Health and Wellness; Early Head Start-Child Care Partnerships; Infants and Toddlers; Cultural and Linguistic Responsiveness; Parent, Family, and Community Engagement; Professional Development; and Program Management and Fiscal Operations.
+Resources are organized in the Early Childhood Learning and Knowledge Center (ECLKC) by the following topics: Education and Child Development; Family and Community; Health; Program Management; and Cross-Cutting Approaches.
 The ACF Early Childhood Training and Technical Assistance (T/TA) System promotes excellence through high-quality, practical resources and approaches designed to build early childhood program capacity and promote consistent practices across communities, states, Tribes, and territories.
 The Centers in the ACF T/TA System bring together the knowledge and skills from Head Start, child care, and health partners across the U.S. Department of Health and Human Services (HHS).

 National Center on Early Head Start—Child Care Partnerships (the Partnership Center)

 National Center on Early Childhood Health and Wellness (ECHW Center)